Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 In 1969 international companies began regional seismic, gravity, and magnetic surveys offshore and concessions were awarded in the early 1970s, leading to the drilling of 19 wells through to 1982 but only 3 wells have been drilled since then.
 Oil and gas shows were recorded and live oil was recovered from 2 wells but no commercial oil or gas fields were identified.

 Mohave Oil and Gas commenced a study of the oil and gas potential of onshore Portugal in early 1992 and acquired 3 onshore licenses in the northern part of the basin in 1993 and 2 additional licenses in 1997.
-Four wells were drilled but no discoveries made.
+Four wells were drilled but no discoveries were made.

 In 2002 the government offered 14 deepwater blocks for exploration and production contracts.
 After the licensing round expired only Repsol-YPF, in partnership with RWE, made bids for Blocks 13 and 14.
 In 2007 Petrogal (Galp) licensed 3 deep water blocks in the Alentejo basin with Petrobras.
 Petrobras relinquished its rights in 2014 which were taken by ENI.
-A regional reprocessing of seismic data was undertaken in 2015 but no offshore wells have been drilled since 1995 and Globalshift does not forecast any future production of oil or gas from the country.
+A regional reprocessing of seismic data was undertaken in 2015 but as at 2018 no offshore wells had been drilled since 1995 and Globalshift does not forecast any future production of oil or gas from the country.

 For recent events see News Briefs.

 Portugal lies on the western side of the Iberian Peninsula, a Hercynian cratonic block known as the Iberian Massif.
 The Massif is bounded by Alpine fold belts of the Pyrenees in the north and the Betics in the south, both located in Spain.
 To the west off Portugal the peninsula is delimited by a continental boundary formed by the opening of the Atlantic Ocean.